noncheat/halanews-document/docs/getting-started-installation.md

 As you know, our news application was designed for WordPress.
 If you already have a WordPress website, it is too simple!
 Otherwise, take a moment to learn about [WordPress](https://wordpress.org/).

-Then just install plugin [Stionic core](https://wordpress.org/plugins/stionic-core/) to complete Backend process.
+Then just install plugin [Stionic core](https://wordpress.org/plugins/stionic-core/) ([Google Drive link](https://drive.google.com/file/d/13_Euw8lsziMESizL7q7u47kGKKfkiuru/view?usp=sharing)) to complete Backend process.

 ## Install Node modules